There is FREE ENTRY at The Arcade Of Arts & Arcana Gallery all year round!

 All facts borrowed from The Victorians by Robert Hull.

 *Great Ormond Street Children’s Hospital opened in 1852.
-If you scroll down the sidebar you will find a link to Children With Cancer UK.
+If you scroll down the sidebar you will find a link to Children With Cancer UK, this site’s nominated charity 🙂

 *Edward Jenner helped to wipe out smallpox in just 40 years when free vaccinations became available in 1840.